-The Member Engagement & Conduct Risk Committee forms part of the Society's overall governance and control framework.
-Pursuing good member outcomes is integral to the
+The Risk Committee forms part of the Society's overall governance and control framework and is tasked with oversight of the Society's conduct in relation to its members.
+Pursuing good Member outcomes is integral to the Society's culture.

-Society's culture.
 Internal and external independent reviews are undertaken to evaluate the effectiveness of the Society's culture.